 Actions refer to ways that users interact with network resources.
 These attributes vary between settings.
 However, common action attributes include read, write, delete, save, and transfer.
 These core actions cover most of the actions that put data at risk.

-With ABAC in place, administrators can limit data misuse.
+With an attribute-based access control in place, administrators can limit data misuse.
 Admins can define which actions individuals can carry out.
 They can set permissible contexts and even allow actions at specific times or places.

 4. Environmental attributes